rdkcentral/app-launchers/cobalt-launcher/README.md

 ### Yocto

-Since this is regular CMake project yocto recipe can be also created and used.
+Since this is a regular CMake project yocto recipe can be also created and used.